 Reed wins in 1st major league start, Reds top Marlins 4-2

+“I was happy I got the first but the team got the win, that’s the most important thing,” Reed said.
+“I feel good.”

-Reed (1-2) scattered five hits and struck out six in six shutout innings.
-The left-hander joined the starting rotation Aug.
-30 and has thrown 11 consecutive scoreless innings.
+Reed (1-2) scattered five hits and struck out six and extended his scoreless streak to 11 innings.

+“I was just throwing the ball over the plate,” Reed said.
+“Getting those quick outs and getting the team off the field and back swinging the sticks was good.”

 Gennett’s two-run home run in the seventh gave Cincinnati a 4-0 lead.
 Gennett’s blast off Miami reliever Elieser Hernandez landed in the upper deck in right field and was his 23rd homer.